mechatroner/vscode_rainbow_csv/DEV_README.md

 * Update README.md with new commands and info.

+* Add integration test for comment toggling.

-* Consider setting double quote as an "autoClosingPair" in csv and scsv languages, see https://code.visualstudio.com/api/language-extensions/language-configuration-guide
+* Consider removing double quote autoclosing from non-csv/scsv dialects when native rfc csv is enabled.

 ## RFC Support plan
 We need: